Teenlife

 Leadership does not always require huge time commitments, completing an intimidating task, or competing for an award or ranking.
 It can be as simple as making a difference in your community with your friends.

-How can you find a volunteer project?
+Finding a volunteer project?

 Lion's Heart, headquartered in Southern California, has grown to more than 160 chapters across 25 states and is actively expanding its reach by adding new chapters daily across the country.